Asymptotic analysis of the finite predictor for fractional Gaussian noise: Introduction

-The rest of the paper is structured as follows.
-Section \ref{sec:pre-proof} formulates the three theorems that together imply the assertion of Theorem \ref{main-thm}.
-This section should be viewed as a general roadmap to the proof.
-Each theorem is proved in one of the separate sections that follow.
-Section \ref{sec:Q} summarizes the relevant properties of the sectionally holomorphic extension $Q(\cdot)$ of the fGn spectral density.
-Some calculations and auxiliary results are moved to the appendices.
+The rest of the paper is organized as follows.
+Section \ref{sec:pre-proof} presents three theorems that together imply the assertion of Theorem \ref{main-thm}; this section serves as a roadmap for the proof.
+Each of these theorems is proved in a separate section thereafter.
+Section \ref{sec:Q} summarizes the relevant properties of the extension $Q(\cdot )$ of the fGn spectral density.
+Some calculations and auxiliary results have been relegated to the appendices.